 When we talk about “Duo,” “we,” “our,” or “us,” in this notice, we are referring to Duo Security, Inc. and its group companies, including Duo Security UK Limited.
 When we say “you” or “End-User” in this notice, we mean any individual using and accessing our Services.
 When we talk about an “Organization” or “Customer” in this Notice, we are generally referring to the entity of which you are an employee, contractor, member, or other participant, that has engaged us to provide the services under the terms of a contract.
 The “Organization Administrators” we talk about in this notice are the individuals authorized by our Customers to help administer our services internally.

-when you apply for a role with Duo through our Website or otherwise, please see our candidate privacy notice (forthcoming as of May 25, 2018).
+when you apply for a role with Duo through our Website or otherwise, please see our candidate privacy notice.

 If you have any questions, comments or concerns about any aspect of this Notice or how we handle your information, please reach out to our team using the details provided under the “Contact Us” section of this Notice.